unboxedtechnology/presentations/PITCHME.md

 ## CRAP Evolved

-Robin Williams (the designer, not the actor) coined this acronym in her ground-breaking book aptly named <i>The Non-Designer's Desgin Book</i> (now in it's 4th edition)
+Robin Williams (the designer, not the actor) coined the acronym <b>CRAP</b> in her aptly-named book <i>The Non-Designer's Design Book</i> (now in its 4th edition)

 #HSLIDE

 ## Spacing

-Ensure that sections and components are not too close together.
-This includes graphical elements, type spacing, line spacing, etc.
+Ensure that elements are not too close together (or too far apart).
+This includes sections of a page, graphical elements, characters, line spacing, etc. Spacing can be used to both group and separate different pieces of your layout.
+It can improve legibility, give your eyes a place to rest, and reduce (or increase) clutter / noise.

 #HSLIDE